Maptime030/Fantasy-map-workshop/workshop-medium-leaflet/Readme.md

 **Step 3** Get GDAL2Tiles

-If you are not confident to use this command line tool yourslef.
-Ask someone to do it for you!
+If you are not confident to use this command line tool yourself, ask someone to do it for you!
 Skip the next headings and scroll right to the end of this page.

 There are also some tutorial online, that explain how to get your image interactive!